-If we, or our suppliers, third-party contractors, clinical investigators or collaborators are slow to adapt, or are unable to adapt, to changes in existing regulatory requirements or adoption of new regulatory requirements or policies, we or our collaborators may lose marketing approval for our products when and if any of them are approved, resulting in decreased revenue from milestones, product sales or royalties.
+If we, our suppliers, third-party contractors, clinical investigators, or collaborators are slow to adapt, or are unable to adapt, to changes in existing regulatory requirements or adoption of new regulatory requirements or policies, we or our collaborators may lose marketing approval for our products when and if approved, resulting in decreased revenue from milestones, product sales, or royalties.

-Our relationships with customers, healthcare providers, patients, patient organizations, charitable foundations and third-party payors are subject to applicable anti-kickback, fraud and abuse, anti-bribery and corruption and other healthcare laws and regulations, which could expose us to criminal sanctions, civil penalties, contractual damages, reputational harm and diminished profits and future earnings.
+Our relationships with customers, healthcare providers, patients, patient organizations, charitable foundations, and third-party payors are subject to applicable anti-kickback, fraud and abuse, anti-bribery and corruption and other healthcare laws and regulations, which could expose us to criminal sanctions, civil penalties, contractual damages, reputational harm, and diminished profits and future earnings.

-Healthcare providers, physicians and payors play a primary role in the recommendation and prescription of our products and any product candidates for which we may obtain marketing approval.
+Healthcare providers, physicians, and payors play a primary role in the recommendation and prescription of our products and any product candidates for which we may obtain marketing approval.
 Increasingly, patients, patient organizations and charitable foundations also can influence selection of and payment for therapies.
-Our current and future arrangements with payors, healthcare providers, patient organizations, charitable foundations and patients may expose us to broadly applicable fraud and abuse, anti-bribery and corruption, and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we market, sell and distribute our products and any product candidates for which we may obtain marketing approval.
-Even though we do not and will not control referrals of healthcare services or bill directly to Medicare, Medicaid or other third-party payors, federal, state and foreign healthcare laws and regulations, and patients' rights are and will be applicable to our business.
-Restrictions under applicable federal, state and foreign healthcare laws and regulations may affect our ability to operate and expose us to areas of risk, including:
+Our current and future arrangements with payors, healthcare providers, patient organizations, charitable foundations, and patients may expose us to broadly applicable fraud and abuse, anti-bribery and corruption, and other healthcare laws and regulations that may constrain the business or financial arrangements and relationships through which we market, sell, and distribute our products and any product candidates for which we may obtain marketing approval.
+Even though we do not and will not control referrals of healthcare services or bill directly to Medicare, Medicaid, or other third-party payors, federal, state, and foreign healthcare laws and regulations pertaining to fraud and abuse, anti-bribery and corruption, interaction with patient organizations, charitable foundations, and patients' rights are and will be applicable to our business.
+Restrictions under applicable federal, state, and foreign healthcare laws and regulations may affect our ability to operate and expose us to areas of risk, including: